benashford/benashford.github.com/_posts/2014-03-22-the-power-of-lazy-sequences.md

 You can see the earlier version if you examine the history of the gist.

+#### Update ####

+The timings above are from the first published version of this post.
+There are newer benchmarks, more accurately taken, in my newer post [The folly of benchmarks](/blog/2014/12/07/the-folly-of-benchmarks).

 #### Footnotes ####

 [^1]: <a href="http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/sort">http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/sort</a>